 What will I study?

-You will study linguistic features including: grammar, lexis (word choice), phonology (sounds), semantics (meanings) and pragmatics (meanings in context) and how to evaluate the use of these features in a range of written, spoken and electronic forms of communication is studied.
+You will study linguistic features including: grammar, lexis (word choice), phonology (sounds), semantics (meanings) and pragmatics (meanings in context) and how to evaluate the use of these features in a range of written, spoken and electronic forms of communication.
 The issue of varying representations and how they are constructed for a range of different target audiences is studied.
 You will also develop research skills by selecting, analysing and creating written extracts that create and challenge stereotypes.
 You will study a range of theories about how children develop language.
 These include Behaviourist, Nativist and Cognitive theories.
-They study stages of development, linguistic examples and additional studies such as the 'Wug test' and 'Fis experiment.'
+You will study stages of development, linguistic examples and additional studies such as the 'Wug test' and 'Fis experiment.'

 How will I be taught?